ices-eg/wg_WGEEL/Misc/data_call_2022/PT.md

 ## Annex 7
 ### to do
-* nothing integrated, an error occured when uploading file: error with col_number. fix table (eel_value_number etc.)
+* DONE: turns out there was no data - nothing integrated, an error occured when uploading file: error with col_number. fix table (eel_value_number etc.)

 ## Annex 8
 ### done